cbattlegear/SqlServerMigrationTraining/training/sql2019ads.md

   - Azure SQL MI (Azure Active Directory)
   - Azure Storage Account (SQL Server Credential will be created to authenticate)

 ***NOTE*** - *Same Azure Storage Account will be used, but you will create a new container.
-You will also create a new SAS and SQL Credentails.
+You will also create a new SAS and SQL Credentials.
 Use the Azure Portal to create the SAS in this module*

 ## Steps